shisinbin/weather-dashboard/README.md

 ## Getting Started

-To access the app, navigate to the link below in a browser on a device that supports a wide layout.
+To access the app, navigate to the link below in a browser on a device that supports a wide layout (or alternatively on mobile).

 https://cozy-sprinkles-a45830.netlify.app/